 Finally, more general obligations for the citizens include paying their fair share of taxes – in order to support the administration and the general welfare –, supporting one another in solidarity, and protecting the environment for our benefit and that of future generations.

 What are the institutions contained in the Constitution?

-So this system has a rather undemocratically elected executive, a real legislative body with severely limited powers, a complex second chamber that short-circuit popular representation, and little judicial oversight.
-The strong presence of national executives in the legislative process skews the system and there are few checks and balances.
+So this system has a rather undemocratically elected executive, a real legislative body with severely limited powers, a complex second chamber that short-circuits popular representation, and little judicial oversight.
+The strong presence of national executives in the legislative process skews the system, and there are few checks and balances.

-The set-up of the Constitution is radically different.
+The set-up of our Constitution is radically different.

 The first and major body is the legislature: Congress, defined in Article 2, section 1, as the representative of the people.
 Congress’s role is to make laws.
 Congress is made up of two chambers, the Parliament and the Senate, which are both elected directly by the people and both have the power of legal initiative.
 Members of Parliament are elected at the very local level, with member-States divided into local districts and each district electing one member of Parliament.
 Senators, on the other hand, are elected by the people at the State level, with two Senators per State.
 For instance, Austrians living in Vienna and Innsbruck, being in different districts, would vote for different members of Parliament; but, being in the same State, they vote for common Senators.